Cringila, New South Wales: History

 The word Cringila is an Aboriginal name - the town was formerly called Steeltown.
 In 1928 the first blast furnace opened up at the Port Kembla steelworks.

-In 1935 the first public school opened, it was known as Steel Town School.
-In 1957 Cringila Public School opened.
+In 1935, the first public school opened, it was known as Steel Town School.
+In 1957, Cringila Primary School opened.

 Shopping

 The main operating shops include Abdul's Butcher, the Cringila Hotel, a few burek shops, a newsagency, a pharmacy and convenience store.
 Other businesses include a petrol station, kebab shops, and a florist.

 Sport

 Cringila also has a local football (soccer) team which participates in the local Illawarra Premier League.
 They are supported strongly by the Macedonian community of Cringila and Wollongong.
 They play their local games at their home ground at John Crehan Park, Merrett Avenue, Cringila.
 In 2008 Cringila had finished 4th in the local Illawarra Premier League and also won the Corrimal League cup which also led to greater success in winning the Bert Bampton Cup.
 Cringila Lions have a strong rivalry with Wollongong United also backed heavily by the Macedonian community.